-In Part One of our WordPress Website Traffic Blueprint article series, we explained that the key to turning a website into an automated web traffic generation machine is to use an “expertly configured” WordPress website.
+In Part One of our Website Traffic Blueprint article series overview, we explained that the key to creating an automated web traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress site is not the same as a professionally-configured WordPress website.
-An ”expertly configured” WordPress website or blog is a website that is not only powered by the WordPress CMS platform, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the enormous power, features and functionality of WordPress and how it can be integrated with various sites, specifically in areas like SEO, third-party site syndication and analytics.
+As we also explained, an expertly configured WordPress website is not the same thing as a professionally-configured WordPress site.
+An ”expertly configured” WordPress website or blog is a website that is not only driven by the WordPress CMS platform, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the tremendous power, ease-of-use and functionality of WordPress and its integration with various sites, specifically in areas like SEO, content syndication and reporting.

-(With an expertly configured WordPress blog, all you have to do to automatically drive more traffic is publish great content regularly!)
+(With an expertly configured WordPress web site, all you have to do to generate more traffic is add content regularly!)

-Once your WordPress site has been fully set up and expertly configured, all you need to do is add great content on a regular basis to automatically bring web traffic.
+Once you have your WordPress site fully set up and expertly configured, all you need to do to drive more web traffic is add content on a regular basis.

 As outlined in Part 1 of this article series, the components of this automated website traffic blueprint are as follows: